 The rapid spread of SARS-CoV-2 has led to the exceptionally fast development of vaccines with proven short-term safety and efficacy.
 In LT recipients, immunosuppressive therapy might be associated with impaired immune response to vaccination and lower immunogenicity than in immunocompetent individuals.
 Live attenuated vaccines are usually avoided after LT unless the benefit of vaccination outweighs the associated risks.
 Vaccines are also avoided in the first 3-6 mo after LT, which corresponds to the period of maximal immunosuppression, because of concerns regarding attenuated immune responses to vaccination[44].
 Another theoretical concern is that immune responses to vaccines might trigger immune-mediated rejection, although this has not been confirmed in a meta-analysis[45].
 EASL recommends that vaccination should be completed prior to LT whenever possible.
 Vaccines against SARS-CoV-2 are either mRNA or nonreplicating viral vector vaccines, which are safe in the context of immunosuppression.

 With regards to COVID-19 vaccines, clinical trials have not included transplant patients receiving immunosuppressive therapy.
 Long-term safety and duration of protection in this population remains unclear.
 The ORCHESTRA SOT recipients cohort assessed antibody response after the first and second dose of mRNA vaccine[46].
 The analysis included 1062 SOT patients (liver, 17.4%) and 5045 health care workers.
 The antibody response was significantly lower in SOT recipients (52.3% vs 99.4%), and the antibody levels were significantly lower in the same group.
 Predictors or better response were interval ≥ 3 years, liver transplant and azathioprine.
 A study of 35 LT recipients demonstrated partial antibody response to inactivated vaccines[47].
-Interkeukin-2 receptor induction therapy and a shorter time post LT were associated with lower antibody response.
+Interkeukin-2 receptor induction therapy and a shorter time after LT were associated with lower antibody response.
 These findings raise the possibility that booster vaccines might be required in LT recipients.
-These results were confirmed in a subsequent meta-analysis of 4191 CLD patients and LT recipients, that showed antibody response rate after two doses of vaccine of 95% and 66%, respectively[48].
+These results were confirmed in a subsequent meta-analysis of 4191 CLD patients and LT recipients that showed antibody response rate after two doses of vaccine of 95% and 66%, respectively[48].

 The suboptimal response to vaccination is associated with increased risk of breakthrough infections.
 A study that included 77 fully or partially vaccinated and 220 unvaccinated SOT recipients with SARS-CoV-2 infection, showed similar disease severity and mortality rates in the two groups[49].
 A larger study of 1668 SOT recipients showed a 73% reduction in SARS-CoV-2 infection rate and 76% reduction in mortality among fully vaccinated patients[49].
 Fully vaccinated patients who acquired SARS-CoV-2 infection were less likely to have severe/critical COVID-19 or die compared to not fully vaccinated (22% vs 37%, and 0% vs 6.7%, respectively).
 Completion of vaccinations is likely to be critical in this population.